DallasFormulaRacing/software-wiki/docs/onboarding/new-to-CS-or-SE.md

 Hey, seeing as you clicked this you presumably have little to no experience in the Computer Science or Software Engineering field, and that's totally okay.

 Here on the DFR Software team, very few people have any kind of background knowledge with most of the technologies that we utilize on a daily basis when they enter the club, and that's 100% normal.
 For most, any kind of formal education up until college lacks any form of "computer education," despite using them almost every day.
-So suffice to say, you're not alone, and hopefully with the help of this onboarding, and your own willingness to learn (this really is the most important thing you need), you'll be a contributing member of the team in no time!
+So suffice to say, you're not alone.
+Hopefully with the help of this onboarding, and your own willingness to learn (this really is the most important thing you need), you'll be a contributing member of the team in no time!

 ## Before you get started